grpc-ecosystem/grpc-spring/README.md

 ### Server port already in use during tests

-Sometimes you just want to launch your application in your test to test the interaction between your services.
+Sometimes you just want to launch your application in your test classes to check the interaction between your services.
-This will also start the grpc server, however it won't be shut down after each test (class).
+This will also start the grpc server, however it won't be shut down after each test (class) individually.
 You can avoid that issue by adding `@DirtiesContext` to your test classes or methods.

 ### No name matching XXX found